stevenwadeconsulting/k8s-fundamentals-labs/docs/index.md

 ## Feedback

 Your feedback is valuable!
-At the end of the workshop, please take a few minutes to share your thoughts by completing our feedback form.
+At the end of the workshop, please take a few minutes to share your thoughts by completing our [feedback form](https://forms.gle/HxoVhSZRNk49BweS9){target="_blank"}.

 Your input helps us improve future workshops and develop new content based on your needs and interests.